 He could rant and rave against the biased science of man-made climate change and we should still protest him.

 He could have a concealed weapon underneath all his long robes and ecclesiastical garb, and we should still protest.

 He could stand in front of congress, and rebuke them for their tyranny and demand more localized control and less federal oversight, and we should still protest him.

 We should do so, not because he is a liberal pope, but because he is a pope, no other qualification is needed.

 There is a meme going around Facebook that says something like this:

 “Protestants: not caring what the Pope thinks since 1517.”

-What if this Pope became a flaming conservative?
+What if this Pope became ultra conservative or ultra liberal, whichever you prefer him to be?
 Would you, oh Protestant, begin to offer indulgences to satisfy the wrath of God that still abides on you and remove some suffering that you must experience in Purgatory while you atone for the sins Jesus didn’t atone for (satispaseo)?

 Would you begin to believe the Bible is not sufficient for Christians and start appealing to the Church as your highest authority to determine how to interpret the Bible and Sacred Tradition and to define and provide those things as well?